BenjaminTowle/SimSR/README.md

-# Model-based Simulation for Optimizing Smart Reply
+# Model-based Simulation for Optimising Smart Reply
-This is the code corresponding to the ACL 2023 submission: Model-based Simulation for Optimizing Smart Reply.
+This is the code corresponding to the ACL 2023 submission: Model-based Simulation for Optimising Smart Reply.

 ## Requirements
 * torch